-Unless you are part of the industry, railroad siding isn’t something you are likely familiar with.
+Unless you are part of the industry, railroad siding or warehouse siding isn’t something you are likely familiar with.
 If you are knowledgeable about rail siding, then you know something about this emerging means of transporting goods.
 So, what makes rail siding worth mentioning?
 Well, it’s fast becoming a regular means of transporting goods including industrial materials, food, cargo, and shipments.
-The possibilities are almost limitless since train cars can be altered to fit the needs of your company.
+The possibilities of warehouse siding are almost limitless since train cars can be altered to fit the needs of your company.

 The way in which a business transports their goods is vital to their effective operations.
 Most of your public warehousing decisions will probably be made based on the category and quantity of products you plan to store.
 Rail siding is just one more tool you can now use to make the best decision for your particular product’s needs.